dcardona23/dcardona23/README.md

-# 👋 Hi, I'm Danielle Cardona!
+# 👋 Hi, I'm Danielle!

 Welcome to my GitHub!
 I'm a lawyer turned software developer currently exploring and building projects in **Ruby, JavaScript, HTML, and CSS**.
 I'm always eager to learn new technologies, collaborate on exciting projects, and refine my coding skills.